Walter Ayoví

-Walter Orlando Ayoví Corozo (/es/; born 11 August 1979) is a former Ecuadorian professional footballer who played as a midfielder.
-He previously played as a left winger for Club Deportivo El Nacional in the Ecuadorian league and in the Ecuador national team, primarily in left defense.
+Walter Orlando Ayoví Corozo (/es/; born 11 August 1979) is an Ecuadorian former professional footballer who played as a left-back or left midfielder.
+He made 121 appearances for the Ecuador national team, scoring 8 goals.
 He is the cousin of fellow footballer Jaime Ayoví, who also plays in the Ecuador national team.
 He also holds Mexican citizenship.

 Club career

 Emelec

 Ayoví was born in Camarones, Esmeraldas.
 He was transferred to Barcelona Sporting Club from Emelec on 23 January 2002, for an undisclosed amount.
-Despite links to several European club sides, including Mainz 05, for whom he played two friendly matches, and Arminia Bielefeld, both of the German Bundesliga, Ayoví remained on Barcelona's squad until 2006.
+Despite links to several European club sides, including Mainz 05, for whom he played two friendly matches, and Arminia Bielefeld, both of the Bundesliga, Ayoví remained on Barcelona's squad until 2006.

 El Nacional

 When he was transferred to El Nacional.
 In between contracts he has also played for the Al Wasl Club in Dubai, the UAE.

 Monterrey

 On 7 January 2009 rumors said that Club de Futbol Monterrey were interested in signing him.
 He was loaned to CF Monterrey shortly after, then made his debut on 6 February 2009 scoring his first goal on the 4th Week match against Estudiantes Tecos.

 On 29 March 2009 CF Monterrey took their option to purchase Ayoví after a spectacular game between Ecuador and Brazil.
 He renewed his Monterrey contract December 2011, with his future firmly set on the club.